 The property also offers onsite parking, mobile check-in, meeting, and event spaces, free WiFi throughout, and laundry facilities.
 Need assistance or recommendations?
 The staff is just a text or phone call away.

-Riley Recommends: Visit The Smith Hotel for further details.
+LuxuryOntario Recommends: Visit The Smith Hotel for further details.

 One of the finest boutique hotels in Kingston is the Hochelaga Inn, a French Victorian-style mansion that was built in 1879 for John McIntyre, a prominent Kingston lawyer who also served as mayor in 1878.
-It is located in the fashionable historic district of Sydenham, a 10 minute walk from the heart of downtown Kingston and steps from the water’s edge of Lake Ontario and Queen’s University.
+It is located in the fashionable historic district of Sydenham, a 10-minute walk from the heart of downtown Kingston and steps from the water’s edge of Lake Ontario and Queen’s University.

 Enjoy the Hochelaga’s warm hospitality in one of their exclusive rooms.
 The Library Suite earned its name from its original use as an athenaeum, a stunning French-Victorian style library.
-Spacious and bright with 12 ft ceilings and gorgeous antique moldings, this deluxe room surrounds you in luxurious ambience, sure to promote rest and relaxation.
+Spacious and bright with 12 ft ceilings and gorgeous antique moldings, this deluxe room surrounds you in a luxurious ambience, sure to promote rest and relaxation.

 Consider staying here over Christmas, as Kingston’s famous outdoor Christmas market is reminiscent of European Christmas markets and features local artisans, live entertainment, food, drink, and much more.
 It’s like a winter fairy tale and designed for the whole family.

-Riley Recommends: For the latest rates and reviews, and to make reservations, Hochelaga Inn
+LuxuryOntario Recommends: For the latest rates and reviews, and to make reservations, Hochelaga Inn